What to do when your dog eats something bad? Should you induce vomiting?

 I did not know whether it could have been a pot brownie.
-I didn’t even know for sure it was a brownie or some other type of chocolate baked product.
-It was made of dough and it was brown.
+I didn’t even know for sure if it was a brownie or some other type of chocolate baked product.
+It was made of dough, and it was brown.
 That’s all I knew for sure.

-Ours is a pretty decent neighborhood, but lately, with some of the recent tenants, police would show up every now and then.
+Ours is a decent neighborhood, but with some recent tenants, police would show up now and then.

 A pot brownie?

 I did not think it was a pot brownie.
 But would I want to bet Cookie’s life on it?

 After some deliberation and bargaining, it was decided.
 Cookie had to lose the snack.
 Because it was about an hour from ingestion, inducing vomiting was our best option.